Internet-of-People/mips/MIPs/new-mip_purpose_and_guidelines.md

 if the email address is not given.

-While an MIP is a draft, a discussions-to header will indicate the mailing list or URL where the MIP is being discussed in addition to the comments in the MIP PR.
-As mentioned above, examples for places to discuss your MIP include ???.
-No discussions-to header is necessary if the MIP is being discussed privately with the author.

-The type header specifies the type of MIP: Standards, Informational, or Process.
+The `type` header specifies the type of MIP: Standards, Informational, or Process.
 If the type is Standards please include the subcategory (Core, Networking, Protocol, or Schema).

-The category header specifies the MIP's category.
+The `category` header specifies the MIP's category.
 This is required for Standards MIPs only.

-The created header records the date that the MIP was assigned a number.
+The `created` header records the date that the MIP was assigned a number.
 Both headers should be in yyyy-mm-dd format, e.g. 2001-08-14.

-MIPs may have a requires header, indicating the MIP numbers that this MIP depends on.
+MIPs may have a `requires` header, indicating the MIP numbers that this MIP depends on.

-MIPs may also have a superseded-by header indicating that an MIP has been rendered obsolete by a later document; the value is the number of the MIP that replaces the current document.
-The newer MIP must have a Replaces header containing the number of the MIP that it rendered obsolete.
+MIPs may also have a `superseded-by` header indicating that an MIP has been rendered obsolete by a later document; the value is the number of the MIP that replaces the current document.
+The newer MIP must have a `replaces` header containing the number of the MIP that it rendered obsolete.

 Headers that permit lists must separate elements with commas.